-Agartala: Polling percentage in Tripura till Thursday noon was recorded as 40 per cent and no incidents of violence were reported from the northeast state.
+Agartala: Total poll turnout in Tripura till 10 am on Thursday morning was recorded as 25 per cent, with no incident of violence reported from the northeast state.
 The Left Front government, led by Chief Minister Manik Sarkar, is looking to regain power in the 60-member State Assembly with a fourth consecutive victory.
 Tripura Congress Chief Sudip Ray Barman and the President of Indigenous Nationalist Party of Tripura Bijay Hrankhwal are among 249 candidates in the fray.
 Voting ends at 4 pm.

 The Bharatiya Janata Party, which has never won a seat in Tripura, has fielded 20 candidates.
 A total of 250 companies of central paramilitary forces have been deployed in the state to maintain law and order.